rockymeza/exemplify/README.md

 functions:

 `$.fn.exemplify()`
 :   Exemplify provides a jQuery plugin.
-It is used internally, but I am still
-    unsure of the preferred invocation method, so it is made available.
-You do not have to use it.

 `exemplify.exemplify(container)`
 :   This is the actual function that takes a container, extracts the source code